 Although the CTTP is a classical combinatorial optimization problem, no widely accepted model is used in the literature.
 The reason is that the characteristics of the problem are highly dependent on the educational system of the country and the type of institution involved.
-As such, although the basic search problem is the same, variations are introduced in different works (mainly in the evaluation of timetables) [Colorni et al. 1998; Costa 1994; Schaerf 1999; Souza et al. 2003].
-Described afterward, the problem considered in this paper derives from Souza et al. [2003] and considers the timetabling problem encountered in typical Brazilian high schools.
-In Souza et al. [2003], a GRASP-Tabu Search (GTS-II) metaheuristic was developed to tackle this problem.
-The GTS-II method incorporates a specialized improvement procedure named "Intraclasses-Interclasses," which uses a shortest-path graph algorithm.
-At first, the procedure is activated aiming to attain the feasibility of the constructed solution, after which it then aims to improve the feasible solution.

-The movements made in the "Intraclasses-Interclasses" also remain with tabu status for a given number of iterations.
-Diversification is implemented through the generation of new solutions in the GRASP constructive phase.
-In Souza [2000], three different metaheuristics that incorporate the "Intraclasses-Interclasses" were proposed: Simulated Annealing, Microcanonical Optimization (MO), and Tabu Search.
+As such, although the basic search problem is the same, variations are introduced in different works (mainly in the evaluation of timetables) [4,5,12,14].
+Described afterwards, the problem considered in this paper derives from [14] and considers the timetabling problem encountered in typical Brazilian public high schools.
+In [14], a GRASP-Tabu Search (GTS-II) metaheuristic was developed to tackle this problem.
+The GTS-II method incorporates a specialized improvement procedure named "Intraclasses-Interclasses". which uses a shortest-path graph algorithm.
+At first, the procedure is activated aiming to attain the feasibility of the constructed solution, after which, it then aims to improve the feasible solution.
+The movements made in the "Intraclasses-Interclasses" also remain with the tabu status for a given number of iterations.
+Diversification is implemented through the generation of new solutions, in the GRASP constructive phase.
+In [13] three different metaheuristics that incorporate the "Intraclasses-Interclasses" were proposed: Simulated Annealing, Microcanonical Optimization (MO) and Tabu Search.
 The TS proposal significantly outperformed both SA and MO.